pmean/build-website/text/08/WhatStatistic-08.md

 This is one of the more vexing things that people face\--what statistic should I use when.

-I don\'t like answering questions with as little context as this, but I made the assumption that level of diabetic control is a continuous variable (HbA1c levels would be an example of a continuous variable).
+I don't like answering questions with as little context as this, but I made the assumption that level of diabetic control is a continuous variable (HbA1c levels would be an example of a continuous variable).
 When you are trying to predict a continuous outcome on the basis of one